 Some flexibility with the MCAT is given to applicants from Southwestern Ontario.
 The Schulich Medicine Admissions Committee's definition of Southwestern Ontario consists of Grey, Bruce, Huron, Perth, Oxford, Middlesex, Lambton, Chatham-Kent, Elgin, Essex and Norfolk Counties.
 If you attended high school in one of these counties, you would be considered a Southwestern Ontario applicant.

-In the 2012-13 application cycle, a minimum score of 8 in any one section of the MCAT is acceptable as long as the combined score for Biological Sciences, Physical Sciences, and Verbal Reasoning is 30 or more.
-The minimum score for the Writing Sample is O.
+In the 2013-14 application cycle, for Southwestern Ontario applicants, a minimum score of 8 in any one section of the MCAT is acceptable as long as the combined score for Biological Sciences, Physical Sciences, and Verbal Reasoning is 32 or more.

 Admission to the Doctor of Medicine Program is highly competitive and possessing the minimum requirements does not ensure an interview or offer of admission.